Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group26, RNA-seq visulization.md

 This handout will illustrate the introduction for RNA-sequencing and cover detailed information on three related visualizations.

 ## Usage for RNA-sequencing and Visualization
-With the development of the Next Generation sequencing technique, RNA sequencing is becoming an essential tool to quantify the RNA at a given moment for our sample of interest.
+With the development of the Next Generation sequencing technique, RNA sequencing is becoming an essential tool to quantify the RNA at a given moment for our sample of interest(wikipedia).
 It is also an effective tool for understanding gene expression levels.
 The visualization helps researchers unpuzzle complex data and allows us to display experimental findings more effectively.
 This handout will provide examples of the visualizations commonly used in RNA-seq, concentrating on three graphs:
 1. The Genome Alignment Graph
 2. Principal Component Analysis Plot
 3. Heat Map